FREQUENTLY ASKED QUESTIONS

 Where can I find a complete list of Exor’s Letter to Shareholders?

-The Letter to Shareholders from Exor’s Chairman and CEO is published annually.
-Please refer to Letter to Shareholders to read the latest publication and to access the Archive going back to 2009.
+Please refer to Letter to Shareholders to read the latest edition and to access the archive of past ones.

 How do I get a printed copy of Exor financial reports?

-Please refer to Analyst Coverage.
+Please refer to Analyst coverage.

 How do I contact Exor Investor Relations?

 If you have a question which is not covered by the information in this FAQ section or elsewhere on the website, please email us at: ir@exor.com.
-Further IR details can be found at Contact.

 Annual General Meetings